massalabs/massa/docs/technical-doc/storage.md

 ### Listing locally owned objects

-To get a read-onlyreference to the set of locally owned operations for example, simply use:
+To get a read-only reference to the set of locally owned operations for example, simply use:
 ```rust
 let local_op_refs! &Set<OperationId> = storage.get_op_refs();
 ```